shiptest-ss13/Shiptest/README.md

 tgui assets are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 The TGS3 API is licensed as a subproject under the MIT license.

-See tgui/LICENSE.md for the MIT license.
-See tgui/assets/fonts/SIL-OFL-1.1-LICENSE.md for the SIL Open Font License.
 See the footers of code/\_\_DEFINES/server\_tools.dm, code/modules/server\_tools/st\_commands.dm, and code/modules/server\_tools/st\_inteface.dm for the MIT license.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.